pbinkley/microcopying_1940/index.markdown

 most likely method for reduction of cost of full-scale copying for the individual's use and for the small order would be the photostat diazo processes, with lower costs for enlargement than microfilm?
 Is that any consensus of opinion?
-Do you <span style="page" id="page106">[p.106]</span> still feel the same way, that the small microfilm order is nuisance?</p>
+Do you <span class="page" id="page106">[p.106]</span> still feel the same way, that the small microfilm order is nuisance?</p>

 </div>